andrebjardim/andrebjardim/README.md

 <details>
   <summary><strong>Education</strong></summary>

-I am currently enrolled in the Data Analytics program through Correlation One via Amazon Career Choice, where I am gaining hands-on experience with tools like Python, SQL, and Tableau.
-This program is equipping me with the technical knowledge to analyze and interpret complex data to drive business decisions.
-Additionally, I am pursuing various certifications to further enhance my skills and expertise in the field of data analytics, including the Google Data Analytics certification.
-I will also soon be starting a degree in Management to strengthen my leadership and strategic thinking capabilities.
+I am a data analytics enthusiast with hands-on experience in Python, SQL, and Tableau, gained through the Correlation One Data Analytics program via Amazon Career Choice.
+This program has equipped me with the technical expertise to analyze and interpret complex data, enabling me to drive informed business decisions.
+In addition to completing the Google Data Analytics certification, I am actively pursuing further certifications in data analytics, including IBM Data Analytics and Microsoft Power BI, to expand my knowledge and skill set.
+I am passionate about uncovering insights through data and leveraging them to solve real-world challenges.
+My goal is to continuously grow as a data professional and contribute to impactful projects.

 </details>